jerinsam/docker-learn-hands-on/dockerfile-docker-compose-config-spark/README.md

   - **`networks:`**
     - Defines the network where this service will connect to.
+    - Even if its not defined, Docker Compose will create a default network for the services to communicate.
     ```yaml
     networks:
       hivemetastore:
     ```
     - The service joins a **custom network** named `hivemetastore`.
     - Ensures **container-to-container** communication in a **custom Docker network**.

 - **Summary**